-Corn silk tea is a traditional herbal infusion made from the silky threads found on corn cobs.
-Known for its light and earthy flavor, it has been enjoyed in different cultures for generations.
-It can be prepared hot or cold and is often combined with lemon or honey for a more refreshing taste.
+Corn silk tea is made from the dried silky threads found on the corn cob.
+Known for its mild, herbal aroma, this tea has been traditionally enjoyed in various cultures.
+It can be consumed hot or cold and prepared plain or flavored with honey, lemon, or other herbs.

 What Are the Characteristics of Corn Silk Tea?